surekha-verma/golang-study-circle/interfaces/README.md

 }
 ```

-Interfaces you use duck typing like you would in a purely dynamic language like Python, but compile time checked.
+Interfaces use duck typing like you would in a purely dynamic language like Python, but compile time checked.
-Duck typing

 Go's interfaces — are static, checked at compile time, dynamic when asked for.

-## Go Methods
+### Go Methods
 Go does not have classes.
 However, you can define methods on types.
-A method is a function with a special receiver argument.
+A method is a function with a special **receiver** argument.

-The parenthesis before the function name is the Go way of defining the object on which these functions will operate
+The parenthesis before the function name is the Go way of defining the object on which these functions will operate.
 With the help of the receiver argument, the method can access the properties of the receiver.

-Here, the receiver can be of struct type or non-struct type.
+The receiver can be of struct type or non-struct type.

-### Interfaces set of Methods and also a Type.
+### Interfaces - set of Methods and also a Type.

 ```console
 package main